Chinese Herbal Medicine

 Herbs are prescribed based on the current presentation of a patient, and generally fall into three categories.

-The first is treatment of an acute illness, such as a common cold or stomach bug, and typically last 1 – 30 days.
-For example, if an outbreak of influenza, or eruption of the herpes virus is caught early enough, a short treatment will prevent further development of the disease.
+The first category is treatment of an acute illness, such as a common cold or stomach bug, and typically lasts 1 – 30 days.
+If an acute outbreak is caught early enough, herbal treatment will prevent further development of the disease and can shorten the duration.

 In the third category, herbs are taken for an extended period, just as some pharmaceuticals or supplements are taken daily.
-This is typically the situation when there are genetic disorders, permanent damage that cannot be entirely reversed or challenges of aging.
+This can be the case when there is a chronic unremitting disease state.
+Certain herbal formulas can also be taken long term to promote longevity and support the immune system.